 aliens to stories about our environment?

-5. How do alien-contact futures represent our
+future do aliens represent?
+How do they represent our

 future narratives of apocalypse, evolution,